 - Difficulty swimming

-The fish may also have protruding scales that look like a pinecone.
+The fish can also have protruding scales that look like a pinecone.

 Diagnosing Marine Dropsy

-To diagnose Dropsy, a veterinarian or experienced fish keeper will examine the fish for symptoms and take a sample of mucus or tissue for testing.
-The sample can help determine the severity of the infection and what type of bacteria is causing it.
+To diagnose Dropsy, a veterinarian or experienced fish keeper will examine them for symptoms and take a sample of mucus or tissue for testing.
+The sample can help determine the severity of their infection and what type of bacteria that could be causing it.